ome/ansible-role-omero-web-apps/README.md

 This role only works with OMERO.web 5.3+ due to changes in the configuration handling.

 This role ***does not*** support OMERO.web running under Python 3.
-All functionality is being merged into the [ome.omero_web](https://galaxy.ansible.com/ome/omero_web) role for Python 3 deployments.
+All functionality is included in the [ome.omero_web](https://galaxy.ansible.com/ome/omero_web) role for OMERO.web 5.6+ Python 3 deployments.
 Parameter names are unchanged.